sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 https://zenodo.org/records/14169026

+Note its location on your computer as it will be necessary later in the pipeline.

 ## phyloseq

 Phyloseq and a set of other packages are required for this processing pipeline.
 These will allow us to produce high-quality graphs from our processed amplicon sequencing data.